 This mix is suited to the heavier black, self-mulching and grey-cracking flood plain soil types.
-The productivity of Katambora Rhodes grass, Bambatsii panic grass and MegamaxTM059 panic grass is enhanced by the adaptation to the soil type.
+The productivity of Tolgar Rhodes®, Bambatsii and Megamax®059 is enhanced by the adaptation to the soil type.
 The late season of the grasses is complemented by a legume component to keep protein in the pasture and nitrogen cycling.
-This is a very productive mix for finishing cattle in summer, whilst building a large volume of good stand over feed for the winter months.
+This is a very productive mix for finishing cattle in summer, whilst building a large volume of good standover feed for the winter months.

-VARIETY SPECIES %
+Variety Species %

-Katambora Rhodes Rhodes grass 30
+Tolgar Rhodes® Rhodes grass 30

-MegamaxTM059 Panic grass 20
+Megamax®059 Panic grass 20

-Bambatsii Panic Panic grass 20
+Bambatsii Panic grass 20

 SARDI-Grazer Lucerne 10

 Medic Mix Medic 10

-Burgundy Bean Burgundy bean 10
+Presto/Garnet Burgundy bean 10

-Sowing rate: 6-10 kg/ha